|

 This ArrayList can simply just be a static variable in this class.

-7Bb: Dynamic Scoping, is predicates, and for loop
+7Bb: Dynamic Scoping and for loop

 Here is what you need to accomplish to meet the 7Bb learning objective: